15 Best Things to Do in Bradenton (FL)

 Meandering along the scenic shores of the Manatee River, Bradenton’s Riverwalk is a trendy and popular attraction that offers a variety of recreation options, at least one of which should appeal to nearly everyone you’re traveling with.

 The walk and surrounding park are wheelchair accessible, and include a skate park, volleyball courts, and a large outdoor amphitheater that hosts a variety of live entertainment events at various times throughout the year.
+The main one for me is the 4th of July, as this is the best place to see Bradenton’s fireworks.

 As if that wasn’t enough, there’s also a splash pad, playground, and lots of quaint shops and eateries that are all known for their unique products and tasty fare.